 The other major difference between the Concepts’ layer system and a traditional one is Auto-Layering.
 Note the button at the top that says “Sorted Automatically” or “Sorted Manually”.

 When Automatic is selected, Concepts will automatically create layers and sort them based on the active tool.
 Pencil strokes go in one layer, pen goes in another, etc. Every time you change tools, the active layer will change automatically.
-We'll order them in the most common drawing order (listed top to bottom): Measurements, Text, Pens, Airbrush, Marker, Pencil, Grid, Paper.
+We'll order them in the most common drawing order (listed top to bottom): Measurements, Text, Pens, Airbrush, Marker, Fill, Pencil, Watercolor, Images, Grid, Paper.

 Manual mode gives you complete control over where things go, how you arrange them, what they’re called, etc.